NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* Mutation frequency may be underestimated when using MAF files for genes that overlap other genes.
+This is because MAF file only record one gene per variant.
+* Most intronic mutations are removed for MAF generation.
+However, validated variants may rescue these in some cases.
+Therefore intronic mutations in MAF files are not representative of those called by mutation callers.
 * The latest TARGET data is not yet available at the GDC.
 For the complete and latest data, please see the [TARGET Data Matrix](https://ocg.cancer.gov/programs/target/data-matrix).
 Data that is not present or is not the most up to date includes:
     *  All microarray data and metadata
     *  All sequencing analyzed data and metadata
     *  1180 of 12063 sequencing runs of raw data
 * Some TCGA annotations are unavailable in the Legacy Archive or Data Portal<!--DAT-52-->.
 These annotations can be found [here](tcga-annotations-unavailable-20170315.json).
-* Some validated somatic mutations may not be present in open-access MAF files.
-Please review the protected MAF files in the GDC Data Portal if you are unable to find your mutation in the open-access files.
 * Public MAF files for different variant calling pipelines but the same project may contain different numbers of samples.
 Samples are omitted from the public MAF files if they have no PASS variants, which can lead to this apparent discrepancy.
 * BAM files produced by the GDC RNA-Seq Alignment workflow will currently fail validation using the Picard ValidateSamFiles tool.
 This is caused by STAR2 not recording mate mapping information for unmapped reads, which are retained in our BAM files.
 Importantly, all affected BAM files are known to behave normally in downstream workflows including expression quantification.
 * No data from TARGET-MLDS is available.